 Our Wills clinic is absolutely FREE!

-Simply drop into one of our offices on a Thursday Morning to have a free 15-minute appointment.
+Simply drop into one of our offices on a Thursday to have a free 15-minute appointment.
 The Wills clinic is held between 12pm and 2pm in our Colchester Business Park office and 10am to 1pm in our Billericay, Chelmsford, Clacton on Sea, and Holland-on-Sea offices.

 If you have any questions which you would like to ask, then please feel free to drop in on a Thursday morning.